 Shamballa MDH Reiki Symbols

-The Shamballa Multi-Dimensional Healing is a high-vibrational Reiki system channeled through The Count of Saint Germain directly to John Armitage.
+The Shamballa Reiki system is a high-vibrational Reiki system channeled through The Count of Saint Germain directly to John Armitage.

 It expands on the Usui Reiki system and can offer amazing results when applied correctly.
 Yet, it’s very complex and has many different types of meditations.
 Each one is meant to help raise the practitioner’s consciousness and spiritual potential.